TarekDib03/Rice-Business-Analytics-Capstone-Market-Value-Housing-Units/README.md

-Mean and median are approximately equal throughout the 4 regions after the Variable `VALUE` was log transformed.
-Howver, before it was transformed, the mean and median seemed to be significantly different, which implies that current market values of housing units are right skewed in this case since means are higher than medians.
+Mean and median are approximately equal throughout the 4 regions after the Variable `VALUE` was log-transformed.
+However, before it was transformed, the mean and median seemed to be significantly different, which implies that current market values of housing units are right-skewed in this case since means are higher than medians.

 ### Use Scikitlearn to run the above Regression Analysis